stampery/node-framed-msgpack-rpc/README.md

 See [log.iced](https://github.com/maxtaco/node-framed-msgpack-rpc/blob/master/src/log.iced) for more details.

-### Debug Hooks
+### Debugging and Tracing

-Debug hooks are JavaScript functions that are passed into the FMPRPC core, and if available, can be used to dump RPC debug traces.
-They can be installed when a `Transport` is allocated, by specifying the `opts.debug_hook` option, or by calling `set_debug_hook` on most FMPRPC objects.
+An debugger is a JavaScript object that is passed into the FMPRPC core, and if available, is used to dump RPC debug traces.
+These debuggers can be installed when a `Transport` is allocated, by specifying the `opts.dbgr` option, or by calling `set_debugger` on most FMPRPC objects.

-If debug hooks are active, they are called with `debug.Message` object when an RPC comes in or goes out.
+If a debugging object is active, it is `call`ed with `debug.Message` object when an RPC comes in or goes out.
 The `debug.Message` object contains a bunch of fields:

 ```coffeescript
 F =